What attire is appropriate for the Festival?

 Are there age restrictions?

-You must be 21 years old or older to purchase alcoholic drinks from the on-site bars and everyone must have a valid photo ID.
+You must be 21 years and older to attend the Festival on Friday and Saturday.
+You must be 21 years old or older to purchase alcoholic drinks from the on-site bars

 Who attends the Festival?

-Singles, couples, and groups are all welcome, as long as everyone is above the age limit.
-While our event certainly makes for a great date night, it also represents an opportunity for singles to meet new people.
+Singles, couples, and groups are all welcome, as long as everyone is old enough to get in and has their ID.
+It’s a great date night.
+It’s a better way to meet new people.

 Can I take photos during the event?
 Will photos be taken of me?

-You always have the option of declining to pose for a photographer, though you may be in wide angle or crowd shots.
-If you have concerns about being recognized, we encourage you to attend in masquerade or costume yourself so that your identity is obscured.
+By attending the festival, you are consenting to having your picture taken by our photography team.
+You always have the option of declining to pose for a photographer, of stepping out of a shot, or telling the photographer (politely) that you do not wish to be photographed.
+However, there is always a chance you may still end up in a wide angle shot.
+If you have concerns about being recognized, we encourage you to attend masked or costume yourself so that your identity is obscured.

 What happens if someone is giving me unwanted attention?

 We use the Pan Eros Foundation’s Consent Policy as a code of conduct for our events.
 Everyone is expected to communicate and be respectful of boundaries.

 Typically our attendees are very well behaved, but there is always a risk with large events and alcohol.
 We have trained professional security throughout the Exhibition Hall, so in the rare case that you receive unwanted attention, you can safely report this to any of our clearly-identifiable security staff.
 The situation will be dealt with promptly and politely.
 We also have Consent Advocates on premises who are available for conversation, as well as support with any uncomfortable situations.